sidorof/dbbase/docsrc/src/user_guide.rst

       "firstName": "Bob"
     }
 ..
+As a note, if you change such class variables on the fly such as User.SERIAL_LIST, you might well have unintended effects.
+This is due to the difference between class and instance variables.
+It would be better to change `user.SERIAL_LIST` rather than `User.SERIAL_LIST`.

 So we can see that it is back to the original form.
 But let's choose **address1.serialize()**.